jhonnybat/CoreGame/README.md

 This game is an Android version of [Hakim El Hattab's "Core"](http://www.chromeexperiments.com/detail/core/).

-The game is almost ready for release.
-However, I still need an awesome icon for it.
-Also, bomb bonus don't work, and there's no highscores and scores at all.
-Unfortunately, at this moment I have to suspend development.
-But I'll continue it within last days of august.
+Beta1 is released!
+The game is avaliable in [Android Market](https://market.android.com/details?id=ru.o2genum.coregame).
+I still need sounds for colliding dots.